 Don’t worry if you are the only women in your team, this doesn’t matter – what matters is that you do your job well.
 To be honest, I don’t think about what it’s like to be a woman in the tech industry; I just love my job.

-Given that I’m the first person in the CSM role for the New York office, no two days are the same.
+No two days are the same working in customer success.
 I really enjoy the autonomy of the role.
 Getting to build it out from scratch as opposed to being handed a manual on how to do the job.

-Loqate is a very welcoming environment.
-I think my office in particular recognised that they were lacking diversity and I appreciate that they are working to correct that.
+GBG is a very welcoming environment.
+I think my office, in particular, recognised that they were lacking diversity and I appreciate that they are working to correct that.
 Three of our last four hires have been female.

 Happy International Women’s Day to all the women in tech out there doing an amazing job, and all the women thinking about moving into the industry.

-On a day to day basis, I meet customers and hear about their experiences with Loqate.
-Then, I have a follow up meeting with, for example, a product, sales, support or technical team to make sure that the customer feedback was recorded and acted upon within our customer success programs.
-Its my job to ensure that we continue to improve everything we do for customers.
+On a day to day basis, I meet customers and hear about their experiences.
+Then, I have a follow-up meeting with, for example, a product, sales, support or technical team to make sure that the customer feedback was recorded and acted upon within our customer success programs.
+It is my job to ensure that we continue to improve everything we do for customers.

-I have spent 5 years at GBG and have never been bored, and that’s because I’m constantly learning and getting to experience new things.
-The solutions we develop at GBG and Loqate provide a purpose that makes it easier for people to transact and feel safe online – and no day is ever the same.
+I have spent six years at GBG and have never been bored, and that’s because I’m constantly learning and getting to experience new things.
+The solutions we develop at GBG provide a purpose that makes it easier for people to transact and feel safe online – and no day is ever the same.

 For any woman starting out in the tech industry I'd say, don’t worry if you spend a few months or years sitting in a room full of men.
 It isn’t about being male or female it’s about your love for technology and the impact you think you can make.